Top Attractions in Crescent City & Del Norte County, California

 Cut loose with a game of bingo or Pai Gow Poker at Elk Valley Casino in Crescent City.
 Share a hearty meal like their Prime Rib Buffet and plan tomorrow’s travels at their buffet.

 Owned and operated by the Yurok tribe, Redwood Hotel & Casino is located in the Del Norte Coast Redwoods State Park.
 In addition to lodging, gaming and dining, you can take in tribal heritage by touring the Su-Mêg, a reconstructed Yurok Village.

 Grab a lane and have some laughs at Tsunami Lanes bowling alley in Crescent City.
 Spend Friday and Saturday nights “cosmic bowling” in the dark to the latest music and be sure to play some of your favorite old school arcade games.

 Famous 80s Movies Filmed Here

-Speaking of the 80s, scenes from the 80s film icon ET were filmed around Fort Dick and the Smith River.
+Scenes from the 80s film icon E.T. the Extra-Terrestrial were filmed around Fort Dick and the Smith River.
 Cinematographers have flocked to the beautifully diverse landscape for decades.
 Geek out on film sites with a cinema expedition that takes you up and down the coast.
 Star Wars fans will recognize Jedediah Smith Redwoods State Park, where much of the “Endor” scenes took place from Return of the Jedi.